 This low-cost system is intended to be inexpensive and easy to use.
 The client was willing to specialize it for somewhat brighter samples, those with yields of ~0.1% or higher.
 We therefore relied on putting the sensor as close as possible to the sample without running into anything or blocking other detectors.

 MPPCs do have some very important advantages, though: they're much less delicate, easier to drive, longer-lived, and considerably cheaper.
-In this case that turned out to be a big win, because the minimum useful signal (3 MHz) is more than three times the maximum dark count rate (about 900 kHz in our operating conditions).
+In this case that turned out to be a big win, because the minimum useful signal for imaging (3 MHz count rate) is more than three times the maximum dark count rate (about 900 kHz in our operating conditions).
 Thus for imaging, the dark count rate has only a minor effect on the system performance.

-The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
+The POC prototype was composed of our high bandwidth voltage controlled amplifier (0.5×-64×, 50 MHz BW), low dissipation thermoelectric cooler (TEC) driver, and avalanche photodiode bias supply; a custom front end based on previous designs, with a bootstrap based on a Mini Circuits SAV-551+ pHEMT; a collection of power supplies out of the drawer; and of course a very nice Hamamatsu MPPC with built-in thermoelectric cooler (TEC).
 The whole thing was controlled with a modified version of one of our older laser driver models.
 The firmware and PC software were derived from these products as well.

 The result was a system that could resolve individual photon detection events at high gain, and worked in room light at low gain, all with the twist of a knob.
 Actually there are two knobs in this version—one for the MPPC bias and one for the voltage-controlled amplifier.
 The production version has one knob that controls both via software, with the "knob feel" designed to mimic that of a photomultiplier.
 (The bias control and the VCA are actually implemented with a microcontroller.
 It turns out to be very hard to do a VCA in analogue that maintains low noise at low gain, at least with a reasonable number of parts.)